dynamsoft-docs/capture-vision-docs-mobile/programming/maui/user-guide/mrz.md

 ## Build Your MRZ Scanner App

-Now you will learn how to create a SimpleMRZScanner using Dynamsoft Capture Vision MAUI SDK.
+Now you will learn how to create a simple mrz scanner using Dynamsoft Capture Vision MAUI SDK.

 >[!Note]
 >
-> - You can get the similar source code of the SimpleMRZScanner app from the following link
+> - You can get the similar source code of the ScanMRZ app from the following link
 >   - [C#](https://github.com/Dynamsoft/mrz-scanner-mobile-maui/tree/main/MRZScanner){:target="_blank"}.

 ### Set up Development Environment